 The SSC ensures that the school contributes to inter-agency practice in line with Working Together to Safeguard Children 2018.
-It also ensures compliance with the completion of the Section 175/157 audit return, via the Phew electronic system, to the Local Authority and that any safeguarding concerns are identified and a safeguarding action plan is developed.
+It also ensures compliance with the completion of the Section 175/157 safeguarding audit return, via the Phew electronic system, to the Local Authority and that any safeguarding concerns are identified and a safeguarding action plan is developed.
 Our school engages in a trust wide safeguarding audit; this audit complements and does not replace the statutory return to the local safeguarding partnership.

-The SSC ensures that those involved with the recruitment and employment of staff to work with children have received safer recruitment training and are compliant with safer recruitment procedures.
-This includes the requirement for appropriate checks to be carried out in line with national guidance (KCSiE 2022, Part 3 Safer Recruitment).
+The SSC ensures that those involved with the recruitment and employment of staff to work with children have received safer recruitment training and are compliant with safer recruitment procedures, not least the requirement for appropriate checks to be carried out in line with KCSiE, 2023, Part 3 - Safer Recruitment and including ensuring that all shortlisted candidates are made aware that online searches will be carried out as part of the selection process.